-Democracy, civil society and public administration
+- Democracy, civil society and public administration

-In Mauritania, GIZ supports the political reforms that are necessary to introduce and establish the principles of transparency and good governance, focusing particularly on public financial management, municipal capacity building, and development of the extractive industries.
+GIZ is supporting political reform processes in Mauritania.
+The goal is to introduce and establish the principles of transparency and good governance, focusing particularly on public financial management, municipal capacity building, and the extraction of mineral and fossil resources.
 It also fosters dialogue on, and respect for, human rights.
 On behalf of the German Federal Foreign Office, GIZ is assisting the Mauritanian Government with building the capacity of the police and expanding cooperation with Burkina Faso, Chad, Mali and Niger on police work.